codyRing/PPPSW_Setup/README.txt

 5/19 AM Call
 Copy Place of service hospital schedule inserts.
-Even run incase an hospital is ever added Contract map Billtype constain to only profee bill types Probably need a "Schedule date Column" to use in schedule name and to denote all of these rates from 2008 RVU's.This date will be in schedule name.
+Even run incase an hospital is ever added Done ------ Contract map Billtype constain to only profee bill types Probably need a "Schedule date Column" to use in schedule name and to denote all of these rates from 2008 RVU's.This date will be in schedule name.
 Need a facility zip map table.